Key Takeaways

 Though many schools offer degrees with the name “master’s in machine learning,” the curriculum can be variously designated.
 Some schools, like Georgia Tech, offer a master’s in computer science with a machine learning specialization, while others, like Drexel University, offer a combined master’s in artificial intelligence and machine learning.

-• Programming with a programming language like R, Python, or Java, as well as software libraries like PyTorch, TensorFlow, and Pandas.
+Students may work with languages like R, Python, or Java, as well as software libraries such as PyTorch, TensorFlow, and Pandas.

-• Machine learning methods, including supervised learning, unsupervised learning, reinforcement learning, and deep learning using an artificial neural network
+Coursework often covers supervised learning, unsupervised learning, reinforcement learning, and deep learning using artificial neural networks.

-• Key artificial intelligence subdisciplines like natural language processing, computer vision, and robotic process automation
+Relevant topics may include natural language processing, computer vision, and robotic process automation.

 Who’s a master’s in machine learning for?